fatih-ml/fatih-ml/README.md

 - 👋 Hi, I’m @fatih-ml
 - 👀 I’m interested in DS, ML, LLMs and RAG systems
+- 👨🏻‍💻 I'm mostly working on ML and LLMs
 - 🌱 I’m currently learning multi agent systems
-- 💞️ I’m looking to collaborate on RAG System development and advanced document processing
+- 💞️ I’m looking to collaborate on RAG System development and agentic workflows.
 - 📫 How to reach me [Linkedin: Fatih Calik ](https://www.linkedin.com/in/fatih-calik-ml/)

 <!---